 Finally I found the trick: the macadamia nut butter must reach a consistency someplace beyond creamy commercial peanut butter, smooth and almost runny.

-Instead, in my large food processor, 2/3 of a cup of nuts, the quantity for a single batch, turns out a grainy, crumbly mess of nuts, hardly a nut butter.
-The cookies still taste great but don’t flatten properly.
+The inspiring recipe from a major food magazine, as written, called for just 2/3 of a cup of macadamia nuts.
+In my large food processor that small quantity turns out a grainy, crumbly mess of nuts, hardly a nut butter.
+The cookies taste great but didn’t flatten properly.

-Luckily, the fix is easy: make a double batch!
+Luckily, the fix was easy: re-write the recipe for a bigger batch!
 You won't be sorry, the cookies are that good!
 And the dough freezes well so you can bake some now, the rest later.
-(Or you might also process a double quantity of nuts but use only half the resulting butter.)
+So a caution: if you cut this recipe in half, you'll need to process the full amount of macadamia nuts even if you use only half for the cookies.
+Stir what's left over into morning oatmeal, it's so good!

 Chilling and baking: 30 minutes